 - Turn over to a final-page splash of Matt, back in red and silhouetted against a wall of flame, with a single caption box:

-Even Foggy Nelson gets one, when he manages to drive away a mugger by tossing a bowling ball (It was a Christmas gift for a friend) at him.
+- Even Foggy Nelson gets one, when he manages to drive away a mugger by tossing a bowling ball (It was a Christmas gift for a friend) at his face.